na-stewart/sanic-security/README.md

 * Install the Sanic Security pip package with the `cryptography` dependency included.

-This is required when encoding and decoding JWT's with a private and public key.
+This is required when encoding and decoding JWTs with a private and public key.

 ```shell
 pip3 install sanic-security[crypto]